 Family lore says that the Charlton/Hutchings farmhouse was built by Robert Strayhorn.
 Robert, who was born in c1811, was a stone mason and later a grocer in Saint John.
 He was married to William Charlton's daughter, Isabella.
 It's not known how or when he became associated with the Charltons who came to Saint John from Ireland in May of 1828.

 The Charlton farmhouse was built in the early 1830s when Strayhorn was about 20 years old so he may have helped Charlton build the house.
-It's not known when Strayhorn married Isabella.
-The Strayhorns are not listed in any New Brunswick census records although Robert's name appears in the Hutchison Directory from the 1860s (an early "business directory"; see New Brunswick Provincial Archives) where his occupation is given variously as stone mason and grocer.
+There's no record of when Strayhorn married Isabella.
+However, an Ann Strayhorn, age 10, was attending classes at the Island school in 1850.
+The Strayhorns are not listed in any New Brunswick census records although Robert's name appears in the Hutchison Directory (an early "business directory"; see New Brunswick Provincial Archives) from the 1860s where his occupation is given variously as stone mason and grocer.
 Robert Strayhorn died on July 29, 1877.
 His death was noted in the local newspaper where it was reported that he was living on Main St. in Saint John's North End.
 Isabella died on February 1, 1902.
 Robert and Isabella are buried in the Hutchings cemetery on Kennebecasis Island.